gui1117/ruga/GDD.md

   * virtual joystick on bottomcenter
 * android support

+* maybe monster persistent snd
 * two laser persitent snd one for lasers and one for the laser in collision with de character?
+* title for castles and Ruga at corridor

 * event loop: ups=fps ? no it seems OK
 * maybe if run top-left and wall on left doesn't slow down